larsj-info/larsj.info/index.md

 Remember also that you will lose your Ball turret and ball turret gunner in favour of the radar and a radar operator.

 ## Headline Limitations:
--	Chris R’s tables are only available for 8AAF missions.
+-	Ilmarainen's (Chris R’s) tables are only available for 8AAF missions.
 -	B-24J crew assignment option defaults to Radio Operator as Left Waist Gunner, Left Waist Gunner as Nose Turret Gunner and Navigator at Radio Operator seat (later release will allow you to choose from the two options).
 -	Escort effect randomly removes the attackers rather than you choose which one(s) to remove.
 -	If available “Lady Luck Smiles” is automatically used by the app to try and avoid catastrophic events.